aliabdulelah/Asian-Cup-Football-Data-1972---2019/README.md

 <be>

 ### Data Tables
-There is 3 tables that will we use to our project analysis :
+3 tables will we use to our project analysis :

 1. asianfootball.csv. it's content 370 Rows